geoHeil/awesome-tools/real-world-dataflow-problems.md

 - adhere to https://www.acm.org/binaries/content/assets/public-policy/2017_usacm_statement_algorithms.pdf and especially look out for any data provenance issues
 - make sure to setup a file quota in HDFS per user

+### llap
+llap might not start (in case of a small development cluster) if not enough memory is available or a node is down.
+However, currently in HDP 2.6.4 no meaningful error message is displayed

 ### hardware
 - use intel CPUs.
 Hdoop 3.0 will use erasure coding.
 ISA-L intel library can greatly speed up compressions https://issues.apache.org/jira/browse/HDFS-7285